genesiscommunitysuccess/docs/docs/01_getting-started/04_go-to-the-next-level/15_see-it-work.md

 ![](/img/deploy-alpha-product.png)

 :::tip
-This will take the last built distribution and does not run a project build as part of the task.
+This will take the last built distribution.
+It does not run a project build as part of the task.
 Make sure you have already built the project before deploying it.
 :::

 ### Adding a user to login

-Next let´s create a user.
+Next, let´s create a user.

 :::note
 The following details will be your login details: